johan-franco/csc208/ch4_GraphTheory/sect4.4.md

 The two exceptions to this theoreom are demonstrated by the following graphs:
 ![oddcycles](../ch4_GraphTheory/ColoringResources/incorectoddcycle.png)
-This is a graph with an odd cycle, which due to that aspect requieres for another color more than the highest degree for the vertices of the graph, 2.
+This is a graph with an odd cycle, which due to that aspect requieres for a color more than the highest degree for the vertices of the graph, 2.
 ![completegrap](../ch4_GraphTheory/ColoringResources/completegraphbrook.png)
 This is graph $K_4$ and due to completed graphs having all vertices connecting to every other vertices this means that all vertices need to have a different color as otherwise they wouldn't be properly colored.
 The highest degree for the vertices is 3 while we need 4 different colors to properly color the graph, demonstrating th exception in Brook's Theorem.